How It Is Done continued...

 feel a quick, sharp pain when the needle electrode is put into a muscle.

 After the test, you may be sore and have a tingling feeling in your muscles

 for up to 2 days.
 If your pain gets worse or you have swelling, tenderness, or

 pus at any of the needle sites, call your doctor.

-then touch a metal object.
+conduction studies, you will be able to feel the electrical pulses.
 The tests make some people anxious.
 Keep in mind

 that only a very low-voltage electrical current is used, and each electrical